johnvorsten/trendreview/README.md

 If you do not follow these data sanitation rules, then you may encounter an error.

 * DateTime: (string) Must be [ISO 8061 time format](https://www.iso.org/iso-8601-date-and-time-format.html).
 ISO 8061 is a date and time string-formatting scheme.
 Format your timestamps like `YYYY-mm-ddTHH:MM:SS`.
 For example, `2021-12-29T16:31:21` is year 2021, December 29th 4:31 PM and 21 seconds.
 Notice that the hour format is zero padded and 24-hour.
 Make sure to zero-pad all of your months, days, hours, and minutes.
 If you are using excel, consider using formulas like =TEXT(A2, 'yyyy-mm-ddTHH:MM:SS') if your dates are stored in a serial number date format.
 * ScheduleMode: (integer) Must be integer one of [1,0].
 '1' indicates scheduled occupancy, and '0' indicates schedule unoccpuancy.
 This software does not make a distinction between modes like warmup/precomfort/cooldown/protection
 * OccupancyMode: (integer) Must be boolean integer [1,0].
 1 for True/occupide mode, 0 for False/unoccupied mode
 * HeatCoolMode: (string) string one of ['HEAT','COOL']
-* HeatingDamperCommand: (numeric) data type, ranging from 0-100.
+* HeatingDamperCommand[0-100]: (numeric) data type, ranging from 0-100.
 Percentage inputs might not be supported
-* HeatingDamperPosition: (numeric) data type, ranging from 0-100.
+* HeatingDamperPosition[0-100]: (numeric) data type, ranging from 0-100.
 Percentage inputs might not be supported
 * HeatingAirVolume[ft^3/min]: (numeric) measured/calculated air volume from hot duct
 * RoomTemperature[degrees Fahrenehit]: (numeric) measured room temperature
 * AirflowSetpoint[ft^3/min]: (numeric) Current airflow setpoint
 * CoolingSetpoint[degrees Fahrenehit]: (numeric)
-* ControlTemperature[degrees Fahrenehit]: (numeric) The value used to calculate the current control temperature / setpoint.
+* ControlSetpoint[degrees Fahrenehit]: (numeric) The value used to calculate the current control temperature / setpoint.
 Don't be confused by the CoolingSetpoint or HeatingSetpoint headers.
 This should be the actual value used to control to (the value being compared to the process variable to calculate error).
 * DischargeTemperature[degrees Fahrenehit]: (numeric) measured discharge air temperature
-* CoolingDamperCommand: (numeric) data type, ranging from 0-100.
+* CoolingDamperCommand[0-100]: (numeric) data type, ranging from 0-100.
 Percentage inputs might not be supported
-* CoolingDamperPosition: (numeric) data type, ranging from 0-100.
+* CoolingDamperPosition[0-100]: (numeric) data type, ranging from 0-100.
 Percentage inputs might not be supported

+# Single duct VAV

+## Required headers
+The only required header columns are:

+['DateTime', 'DamperCommand','DamperPosition', 'AirVolume','ControlSetpoint', 'HeatCoolMode','RoomTemperature', 'HeatingValveCommand','HeatingValvePosition',]

+### Single duct VAV input data types
+* DateTime: (string) Must be [ISO 8061 time format](https://www.iso.org/iso-8601-date-and-time-format.html).
+ISO 8061 is a date and time string-formatting scheme.
+Format your timestamps like `YYYY-mm-ddTHH:MM:SS`.
+For example, `2021-12-29T16:31:21` is year 2021, December 29th 4:31 PM and 21 seconds.
+Notice that the hour format is zero padded and 24-hour.
+Make sure to zero-pad all of your months, days, hours, and minutes.
+If you are using excel, consider using formulas like =TEXT(A2, 'yyyy-mm-ddTHH:MM:SS') if your dates are stored in a serial number date format.
+* DamperCommand[0-100]: (numeric) data type, ranging from 0-100.
+Percentage inputs might not be supported
+* DamperPosition[0-100]: (numeric) data type, ranging from 0-100.
+Percentage inputs might not be supported
+* AirVolume[ft^3/min]: (numeric) measured/calculated air volume
+* ControlSetpoint[degrees Fahrenehit]: (numeric) The value used to calculate the current control temperature / setpoint.
+Don't be confused by the CoolingSetpoint or HeatingSetpoint headers.
+This should be the actual value used to control to (the value being compared to the process variable to calculate error).
+* HeatCoolMode: (string) string one of ['HEAT','COOL']
+* RoomTemperature[degrees Fahrenehit]: (numeric) measured room temperature
+* HeatingValveCommnad[0-100]: (numeric) ranging from 0-100.
+Percentage inputs might not be supported
+* HeatingValvePosition[0-100]: (numeric) ranging from 0-100.
+Percentage inputs might not be supported
+* ScheduleMode (not required): (integer) Must be integer one of [1,0].
+'1' indicates scheduled occupancy, and '0' indicates schedule unoccpuancy.
+This software does not make a distinction between modes like warmup/precomfort/cooldown/protection
+* OccupancyMode (not required): (integer) Must be boolean integer [1,0].
+1 for True/occupide mode, 0 for False/unoccupied mode
+* AirflowSetpoint[ft^3/min] (not required): (numeric) Current airflow setpoint
+* DischargeTemperature[degrees Fahrenehit] (not required): (numeric) measured discharge air temperature
+* DischargeTemperatureSetpoint[degrees Fahrenehit] (not required): (numeric) discharge air temperature setpoint for discharge temperature control

-## About data
+# About data
 The data directory contains (2) files: DD03.csv and DD64.csv.

 Each of these files contain trended data from dual duct terminal units.
 Each of these terminal units have a specific configuration, and each of the trend files has certain trended objects related to each dual duct terminal unit.